About Us

 Founded in 2013, Northwest Alliance Community Foundation (NACF) is a regional, non-profit community foundation made up of volunteers dedicated to improving and enriching the quality of life in northern Polk and Burnett Counties.
 Controlled and led by a local board of directors, this group has an in-depth knowledge of the issues, opportunities and resources that shape our community.
 As an affiliate of the St. Croix Valley Foundation, we help individuals, families, businesses, and nonprofit organizations achieve their charitable and financial goals by offering tools and resources that make giving easy, flexible, and effective.
 We foster the development of new organizations and programs, support high-impact opportunities, and direct funds to meet community needs.

-by accepting gifts from donors wanting to meet community needs and leave a legacy
+As a Charitable Resource… by accepting gifts from donors wanting to meet community needs and leave a legacy

-by managing and building assets and establishing endowment and legacy funds as an affiliate of the St. Croix Valley Foundation
+As a Steward… by managing and building assets and establishing endowment and legacy funds as an affiliate of the St. Croix Valley Foundation

-by making grants to serve the people and protect the environment where we live
+As a Grant Maker… by making grants to serve the people and protect the environment in which we live

-by nurturing nonprofits to become more efficient, effective and resilient
+As a Catalyst… by nurturing nonprofits to become more efficient, effective and resilient

 NACF is an affiliate of the St. Croix Valley Foundation.
 Follow the link to view the SCVF annual report: https://www.scvfoundation.org/publications

-NACF generally awards grants in the spring and fall to organizations in northern Polk and Burnett counties.
 In addition to its regular grant cycle, NACF has grants available year-round through its Environment Fund with the belief that appreciation of nature leads to concern and care for nature and feelings of strength and well-being.

 We stand at the intersection of need and generosity.